 In the Eucharist, Jesus gives himself to us in an incredibly intimate way, becoming our daily bread.
 First Holy Communion classes are for children in school year 4 and above.
 We also offer sessions to support the parents of our First Holy Communion children.
 We also offer classes to adults to prepare them for Holy Communion.

 Through this amazing sacrament, and the ministry of the priest, Jesus forgives us and we are set free again.
-The Sacrament of Reconciliation is celebrated 11:00am-12:00 noon and 4:30pm-5:00pm every Saturday at St. Peter’s Church and by appointment.
+The Sacrament of Reconciliation is normally celebrated 11:00am-12:00 noon and 4:30pm-5:00pm every Saturday at St. Peter’s Church [although currently halted because of virus] and by appointment.

 The anointing of the sick is administered to give spiritual and physical strength to those suffering with illness, especially near to the time of their death.
 This sacrament can be administered at church, in hospital or at home.
 If you or one of your loved ones is seriously ill, contact us about receiving this sacrament and a priest will respond quickly to your request.